10botics/astro/_csv-multi-table-prompt.md

 ### **✅ Do's:**
 - Use `src/data/` directory for CSV files
-- Import CSV directly with astro-csv: `import data from '../../data/file.csv'`
+- Import CSV directly with csv-parse: `import data from '../../data/file.csv'`
 - Access data with `data.default`
 - Filter data by category column values
 - Sort data within each category